mlian031/ragable/deploy.md

 ## Step 5: Create GitHub Actions Workflow (`.github/workflows/deploy.yml`)

 This workflow automates the build, push, and deploy process on pushes to the `main` branch.
+It passes necessary build arguments (`--build-arg`) during the `docker build` step.

 ```yaml
 # .github/workflows/deploy.yml